HoldenC05/HoldenC05.github.io/ArchLinuxProject.md

 5. Install LightDM display manager:
     - `pacman -S lightdm
     - Enable LightDM: `systemctl enable lightdm`
+    - Should Have enabled a Greeter but didn't - Used TTYL to install LightDM GTK Greeter (the default)

 6. Install Terminator terminal emulator:
     - `pacman -S terminator`